Roots of polynomials under repeated differentiation and repeated applications of fractional differential operators: The exponential profiles of and

 In this case, $a<b,$ so $\beta_{\min}^{t}=0$ and the limiting root distribution of $P_{t}^{N}$ is again the limiting root distribution of the Littlewood--Offord polynomials with parameter $\beta$, dilated by a factor of $(1+t(a-b))^{\beta}.$

-If $a$ and $b$ are such that $b/(b-a)=\beta>0$ but $b<0,$ the formula (\ref{htStable}) still applies for $\alpha>\beta_{\min}^{t},$ which is positive.
+If $a$ and $b$ are such that $b/(b-a)=\beta>0$ but $b<0,$ then $a$ must be greater than $b$, so that $\beta^t_{\min}$ is positive.
+In that case, the formula (\ref{htStable}) still applies for $\alpha>\beta_{\min}^{t}$.
 In this case, the limiting root distribution of $P_{t}^{N}$ will agree with a dilation of the limiting distribution of the Littlewood--Offord polynomials, but only outside a disk of radius

 Note that in this case, the exponential profile $h_{t}$ is concave on $(\beta_{\min}^{t},1],$ even if $b<0.$ See Section \ref{IntegrateExp.sec}. \end{example}